Randomized Optimal Stopping Problem in Continuous time and Reinforcement Learning Algorithm: HJB equation for the related problem

 In reinforcement learning, one method to learn the optimal strategy is policy iteration in which the optimal strategy is approximated by iteratively updating.
 More precisely, given a feedback strategy $\pi^n(x,t)$, the corresponding value function $u^n(x,t)$ (see Remark \ref{rmk_1}) satisfies

 with the Hamiltonian $H$ being defined as

 Having a value function $u^n$, one can construct a feedback strategy $\pi^{n+1}$ as

 We continue this iteration and obtain a sequence of pairs of strategy and value function.
 The following theorem states that the performance of the policies is improved during the iteration. \begin{thm} Give any initial guess $u^0 \in C_b(\mathbb R)$ for the optimal value function. $\{u^n,\pi^n\}_{n=1,2,...}$ are defined iteratively according to \eqref{eq_Policy_Update} and \eqref{eq_VI}.
 Then, we have that $u^{\lambda}\ge u^{n+1} \ge u^{n}$, for $n=1,2,...$. \end{thm} One should expect that the value functions $\{u^n\}$ converge to the optimal value function $u^{\lambda}$.
 This is indeed the case.
-Furthermore, we can give an estimation for the convergence speed of value iteration. \begin{thm} Define by $M:=\|(h-u^1)^+\|_{\infty}$.
-There exists a constant $C$ independent of $\lambda$ such that $\|u^{n+1}-u^\lambda\|_{\infty} \le C^n\frac{T^n}{n!}\exp(n(\frac{M}{\lambda}+rT))$. \end{thm} \begin{rmk} \begin{enumerate}[i)] \item In \cite{kerimkulov2020exponential}, the authors proved an exponential convergence rate $Cq^n$ for policy iteration.
+Furthermore, we can give an estimate for the convergence rate of value functions. \begin{thm} Define by $M:=\|(h-u^1)^+\|_{\infty}$.
+There exists a constant $C$ independent of $\lambda$ such that $\|u^{n+1}-u^\lambda\|_{\infty} \le C^n\frac{T^n}{n!}\exp(n(\frac{M}{\lambda}+rT))(M+K+\lambda T)$. \end{thm} \Copy{MathProof1}{ Due to the Stirling formula, it holds that $n!\backsim \exp(n\log n) n \sqrt{\frac{2\pi}{n}} e^{-n}$.
+Hence, we see that the right hand side of the estimation in Theorem \ref{thm_convergence_rate} will go to zero as $n$ goes to $\infty$, no matter what the values of $C,T,M,r$ are.
+This gives the convergence of policy iteration.} \begin{rmk} \begin{enumerate}[i)] \item In \cite{kerimkulov2020exponential}, the authors proved an exponential convergence rate $Cq^n$ for policy iteration.
 Our rate here is faster than exponential with respect to $n$.
 We think that the main reason for this is that the optimal $ \pi$ smoothly depends on other variables of the Hamiltonian $H$, see \eqref{eq_Policy_Update}.
 For general optimal control problem, such a property does not hold. \item Note that $u^1$ is defined by \eqref{eq_VI}.
 Thus, $M$ should also depend on $\lambda$.
 In fact, one can get an estimation of $M$, which is decreasing with respect to $\lambda$.
 But, for the special initial value function $u^0=g$, $M$ is independent of $\lambda$. \end{enumerate} \end{rmk}